zia-ahmad457/Credit-Card-Fraud-Detection/README.md

 ### 1. Data Loading and Preprocessing

-I began by loading the "Credit Card Fraud Detection" dataset, which is crucial for any machine learning project.
+I began by loading the "Credit Card Fraud Detection" dataset using Pandas, which is crucial for any machine learning project.
 The dataset contains information about credit card transactions, and the target variable indicates whether a transaction is fraudulent (1) or not (0).

 In the preprocessing phase, I performed the following tasks: